michaelshawnlockwood/michaelshawnlockwood.github.io/_posts/2025-10-19-delta-rs-minio-time-travel.md

 Introduction
 {: .md-h1-intro}

-# 🕰️ The Concept of Time Travel
+<i class="fa-solid fa-clock-rotate-left"></i> The Concept of Time Travel
-{: .intro .intro-content .fly-in .fly-in-delay-3}
+{: .md-h1 .intro .intro-content .fly-in .fly-in-delay-3}

 In Delta Lake, Time Travel means you can read a table as it existed at any earlier point, without restoring backups or duplicating datasets.
 It’s enabled by Delta’s ACID transaction log (the _delta_log folder next to my Parquet files), which records every commit as an immutable, ordered sequence.
 {: .intro .intro-content .fly-in .fly-in-delay-3}

-# Time Travel with Delta-RS: Local Experiments with MinIO, Azurite, and Databricks
+Time Travel with Delta-RS: Local Experiments with MinIO, Azurite, and Databricks
-{: .intro .intro-content .fly-in .fly-in-delay-3}
+{: .md-h2 .intro .intro-content .fly-in .fly-in-delay-3}

 - Context on Delta Lake and why “Time Travel” matters.
 - Mention my focus on local experimentation using **MinIO (HTTPS)** and **Azurite (HTTPS)** — avoiding reliance on cloud-hosted services&mdash;_to avoid unnecessary costs associated with cloud compute for most developement and experimentation work._